deptofdefense/dds.mil/content/posts/2020-12-congratulations-youre-now-a-hacker.md

 #### 2. Why did you participate in Hack the Army 2.0?
 What did you come away with from the experience?

 Bug bounties were always interesting to me.
 When I heard about Hack the Army 2.0, I just had to give it a shot.
 I worked with a DDSer on a project back in San Antonio, so through the power of "sending a random email," I just asked if there was a way I could participate.
 A couple of days later, I received an invite and had the opportunity to hack on the program.
-Once I was in the program, I found it very overwhelming since I had no experience.

 #### 3. Does hacking overlap with your work at all, considering interests, expertise, or skill set?
 If so, how?
 If not, why do you do it?